ALIENAKC/ALIENAKC/README.md

 ### Here are some ideas to get you started:

-- 🔭 I’m currently working on JavaScript
+- 🔭 I  working on JavaScript
-- 🌱 I’m currently learning JavaScript
+- 🌱 I learning JavaScript
 - I also working on  HTML5
 - I currently working on CSS